os2kle/os2kle/README.md

 OS2KLE is developed by Taxon ApS (https://taxon.dk) for OS2 - Offentligt digitaliseringsfællesskab (https://os2.eu).

-Copyright (c) 2013-2022, OS2 - Offentligt digitaliseringsfællesskab.
+Copyright (c) 2013-2023, OS2 - Offentligt digitaliseringsfællesskab.

-OS2KLE is free software; you may use, study, modify and distribute it under the terms of version 2.0 of the Mozilla Public License.
+OS2KLE is a free and open dataset; you may use, study, modify and distribute it under the terms of version 2.0 of the Mozilla Public License.
 See the LICENSE file for details.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 All source code in this and the underlying directories is subject to the terms of the Mozilla Public License, v.
 2.0.

 ## Beskrivelse

-OS2KLE er en maskinlæsbar KLE, som sammen med en motor (f.eks.
+OS2KLE er et maskinlæsbar KLE-datasæt, som sammen med en motor (f.eks.
 TaxonScanner) gør, at dokumenter automatisk kan opmærkes efter KLE.

 OK2KLE bruges af over 30 kommuner til postsortering, strukturering af hjemmesider og andet.

+Læs mere på https://os2.eu/produkt/os2kle.

 ## Filer